-Under section 9HA(1) a person is, with some exceptions, deemed to dispose of all his or her assets on the date of death for an amount equal to their market value under paragraph 1.
-Paragraph 1 defines "market value" to mean market value as defined in paragraph 31.
+Under section 9HA(1) a person is, with some exceptions, deemed to dispose of all his or her assets on the date of death for an amount equal to their market value under paragraph 31.
 Paragraph 31 prescribes a number of rules for determining the market value of various assets, including shares.
 For example, the market value of a share on a specified date is, in the case of, -